danoventa/CrackingTheCodingInterview/README.md

 an interactive console.

 Post in [Slack](http://slack.nteract.in/) if you need help with these or have questions.
 Several people are working through tutorials right now and would love a study group!
+If you have trouble creating an account, either email rgbkrk@gmail.com or post an issue on GitHub.